-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 - Overall, we rate the Conservative Institute Right Biased based on story selection and editorial positions that favors the right.
-We also rate them Mostly Factual in reporting, rather than High due to a lack of transparency and the use of sources who have failed fact checks.
+We also rate them Mostly Factual in reporting rather than High due to a lack of transparency and the use of sources who have failed fact checks.

 Factual Reporting: MOSTLY FACTUAL

-This website also lacks transparency as they do not name authors and they do not openly disclose ownership.
+This website also lacks transparency as they do not name authors, and they do not openly disclose ownership.

 Funded by / Ownership